Donald Trump Supporters Wrongly Identified Whistleblower, Says Report

 Donald Trump continues to call for the identity of the whistleblower that sounded the alarm on his alleged bribing of Ukraine president Volodymyr Zelensky, which recently led to R. David Edelman, a former staffer in Barack Obama’s White House, being identified as such.
-Many right-wing media outlets reportedly posted Edelman’s name as the purported whistleblower, which led to social media sites removing posts with the alleged name.
+Many right-wing media outlets reportedly posted Edelman’s name as the purported whistleblower, which led to social media sites removing posts with the name.

 Raw Story reports that Edelman could not be the Ukraine whistleblower because he left the White House in January 2017 — two and a half year’s before Trump’s July phone call with Zelensky, in which he is accused of using foreign aid as leverage to pressure Zelensky to dig up dirt on Joe Biden and his son, Hunter.